Radiance Fields from Photons: Novel Capabilities of Quanta Radiance Fields

 \textbf{Denoising and Deblurring:} NeRFs have been shown to be excellent general-purpose denoisers, beating even state-of-the-art one-shot denoisers, when accurate camera poses can be estimated~\citeMain{rawnerf}.
 With quanta cameras, we can take this idea to its physical limit, where the denoising and deblurring capabilities are only limited by the fundamental shot noise of photon arrival.

 We demonstrate these capabilities in Fig.~\ref{fig:lowflux-hdr}, where again, in all cases the total capture time and camera trajectories are held constant for a fair comparison.
 Already at medium light levels, the conventional reconstructions start to suffer from motion artifacts and blown-out highlights.
-With $16$ stops less light, reconstructions made using raw conventional camera frames are washed out due to the inherent noise in the measurements.
-This bias at low flux is not seen when using single photon cameras as they are only shot noise limited.
+With $100\times$ less light, reconstructions made using raw conventional camera frames are washed out due to the inherent noise in the measurements.
+This bias at low flux is not seen when using SPCs as they are only shot noise limited.

+\textbf{View Extrapolation:} While neural radiance fields excel at novel view synthesis under ideal conditions, imperfections -- such as camera noise or blur -- cause typical methods to fail when the desired novel view is not close to a training view.
+We show that by using frames from a single-photon camera, which are individually noisier but can be captured at faster frame rates, we can perform \emph{view extrapolation} and not merely view interpolation.
+Here, extrapolation differs from interpolation in that it enables rendering from viewpoints that lack a corresponding or nearby training pose.
+Most NeRF models, however, tend to fail when generating views from poses significantly outside the training trajectory.